|Cloud Server||Cloud Hosting|

 |Number of Dedicated IPs||1||1||1|

 |Operating System||Linux||Windows 2008 R2 / Windows 2012 Standard||Windows 2008 Standard R2|

 |24x7 Premium Support|

 |Monthly Price||£ 33 .00||£ 38 .00||£ 33 .00|

 |Buy Now||order now||order now||order now|

-Some websites and applications need a higher level of uptime than can be realistically achieved in a traditional VPS or Dedicated environment.
-For these high availability websites we have developed our VMware/Hyper-V Cloud Servers.
+Some websites and applications need a higher level of uptime than what can be realistically achieved in a conventional VPS or Dedicated environment.
+For these high availability websites, we have developed our VMware/Hyper-V Cloud Servers.
 A cloud can only be as good as the hardware and software it is built upon.
 With this in mind, we opted to use quality branded Dell PowerEdge R620s in our latest VMware/Hyper-V clusters.
-Each cluster is powered with dual quad core CPUs and 96 GB RAM to ensure each hardware host can handle the needs of the VMs residing on it.
-In our clusters we keep two hardware hosts available in case of a physical failure on another host.
-In the event of a failure the VMs residing on the failed host will be automatically started on another physical hardware host.
-This ensures that in a hardware failure the downtime experienced is literally the time it takes to reboot a server.
+Each cluster is powered with dual hex core CPUs and 128 GB RAM host servers to ensure each hardware host can handle the needs of the VMs residing on it.
+In our clusters, we keep two hardware hosts available in case of a physical failure on another host.
+In the event of a failure, the VMs residing on the failed host will be automatically started on another physical hardware host.
+This ensures that in a hardware failure, the downtime experienced is literally the time it takes to reboot a server.

 Building a highly redundant cluster would be somewhat pointless unless the facility it is placed in is also highly redundant.
 We house our VMware Clusters in a Tier 4 facility, rated N+N for network and power, to ensure the highest possible levels of reliability.
 The facility is staffed 24x7 by experienced NOC engineers to ensure our environments are proactively monitored and managed.
 Because we are so confident in our platform, we offer a 100% uptime SLA in the event of either the hardware or software not functioning as expected.